Multi-Processor Platforms

 Remote MQPU Platform

-As shown in the above examples, the nvidia-mqpu platform enables multi-QPU distribution whereby each QPU is simulated by a single NVIDIA GPU.
+As shown in the above examples, the multi-QPU NVIDIA platform enables multi-QPU distribution whereby each QPU is simulated by a single NVIDIA GPU.
 To run multi-QPU workloads on different simulator backends, one can use the remote-mqpu platform, which encapsulates simulated QPUs as independent HTTP REST server instances.
 The following code illustrates how to launch asynchronous sampling tasks on multiple virtual QPUs, each simulated by a tensornet simulator backend.

 # Specified as program input, e.g.